-5 Ways To Get Clarity Of Purpose While You Make A Living
+5 Ways To Get Clarity Of Purpose While Making A Living

 "Clarity is the hardest thing of all," says Julian Barnes.
 He could be right.
 Few people I know have a clear idea about what they want.